sagalet/repo-tool/README.md

 # repo-tool
 This is a tool that init git at server or push code at client from a xml file.
-Libxml2 is requested to parse xml file in this project
+Libxml2 is requested to parse xml file in this project.